nickraymond/Spoon_test_02/README.md

-When the spoon_test_02.m file is run using this file, the output file NNNN_SYS_new.csv will have a uniform 2000 millisecond spacing between the entries the first column, but the entries in the second column with NOT always have a corresponding 2 second spacing.
+When the spoon_test_02.m file is run using this file, the output file NNNN_SYS_new.csv will have a uniform 2000 millisecond spacing between the entries the first column, but the entries in the second column will NOT always have a uniform 2 second spacing.
+In this example the SYS clock runs fast, so the true elapsed GPS Epock time is less than would be expected if we only used the SYS clock to keep time.